dmitry-strungar/about-me/README_ENG.md

 ## Career Objective

-To get my first professional job in data analytics, where I can apply data analysis and visualization tools to solve business problems and support decision making.
+To obtain a professional job in the field of data analytics, where I can apply data analysis and visualization tools to solve business problems and support decision making.